noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 - catpure info about ip traffic and publish to cloudwatch logs, s3 or kinesis

+### Endpoints

+- privately connect a VPC to supported AWS services and other endpoint services

 ## considerations

 - vpc ip range: 1 primary and up to 4 secondary; the smallest range is 28 (4 ips), the largest is 16 (65,536 ips)